Cloud Workflows

 field in your project configuration to make that decision.

-in your project configuration (kind: project
+in your project configuration (kind: Project

 ) in a new git branch and push that branch.
-That way you can verify that your project is compatible with Garden Bonsai (0.13

-), before you make the change in the main branch, to avoid impacting your development team.
+That way you can verify that your project is compatible with the Garden version, before you make the change in the main branch, to avoid impacting your development team.

-See also the Bonsai migration guide.
+See also the and .

 When a webhook event is received from your VCS provider (GitHub or GitLab), Garden Cloud will match it against the trigger specs in all workflow configs found in the repository.